Kalycito-open-automation/openSAFETY_DEMO/doc/ipcore/index.md

 This chapter discusses the available IP-Cores of the POWERLINK slim interface.
 - \subpage page_plkif

     This ipcore provides the interface to the application processor.
-If creates triple buffered memories who store the transfer data.
+It creates triple buffered memories who store the transfer data.
 In addition a communication core is provided which enables the data transfer to and from the application.